A Study of Time-varying Cost Parameter Estimation Methods in Automated Transportation Systems based on Mobile Robots: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Flexible manufacturing plants, warehouses and logistic hubs depend on efficient, robust, adaptable and evolving internal transportation systems \cite{a1} built upon Mobile Robots (MRs) or Automatic Guided Vehicles (AGVs).
-AGVs are gaining importance in automation, logistics and transportation systems as they can provide better flexibility and adaptability which is an essential need in case of automated systems \cite{a3}.
-Sophisticated control architecture is used for these purposes with the use of artificial intelligence to decrease production time and costs.
+Flexible manufacturing plants, warehouses and logistic hubs depend on efficient, robust, adaptable and evolving internal transportation systems \cite{LluisIsmaelMoreno} built upon mobile robots (MRs) or automatic guided vehicles (AGVs).
+AGVs are driver-less carriers used on the factory floor as mobile production platforms or for material transportation.
+AGVs are gaining importance in automation, logistics and transportation systems as they provide better flexibility and adaptability essential for automated systems.
+From the genesis of the application of AGV in manufacturing and transportation system, supervisory control and data acquisition (SCADA) software systems were used for controlling the AGVs in multi-robot systems \cite{SCADA}.

-Traditionally, Supervisory Control and Data Acquisition (SCADA) software systems were used for controlling the AGVs in multi-robot systems.
-The cost of customisation grows with the addition of new elements in the plant using SCADA.
-To counter this problem \cite{a6} proposes Agent-Based Models (ABMs), where each agents have their individual controllers.
-Though this type of controller architecture solves the problem of recurrent customisation costs, but individual agents cannot improve based on the knowledge gained at the time of task execution.
-However, in case of multi-robot scenario commonly found in manufacturing industries, the performance of the agents can be collectively improved based on previous task execution experience.